-Born from the grindhouse flea pits on 42nd Street of 70’s New York, Frank Henlenlotter’s gloriously grim and grimy debut feature, Basket Case is a trash epic of glorious excess.
-Made in 1982 on a minuscule budget (which shows, believe me) it’s the sort of out-there genius that followed the do-it-yourself delirium of Sam Raimi’s The Evil Dead but laid serious foundations for Stuart Gordon’s Re-Animator and Peter Jackson’s Bad Taste.
+Born from the grindhouse flea pits on 42nd Street of 70’s New York, Frank Henenlotter’s gloriously grim and grimy debut feature, Basket Case is a trash epic of glorious excess.
+Made in 1982 on a minuscule budget (which shows, believe me) it’s the sort of out-there genius that followed the do-it-yourself delirium of Sam Raimi’s The Evil Dead but laid serious foundations for the similar gore epicness of Stuart Gordon’s Re-Animator and Peter Jackson’s Bad Taste.

-Shot on the actual scummy streets that inspired him, the movie plays like the kind of time capsule that would give the New York tourist board a myocardial infarction that would drop an elephant.
-Real pimps, prostitutes and porn theatres are wall to wall and you can virtually taste the place in the back of your throat.
+Shot on the actual scummy streets that inspired him, the writer/director’s movie plays like the kind of time capsule that would give the New York tourist board a myocardial infarction that would drop an elephant stone cold dead as real pimps, prostitutes and porn theatres are wall to wall and you can virtually taste the scum of the streets in the back of your throat.

-First, let’s address the fleshy, deformed elephant in the room: Basket Case is a cheap-ass movie.
+First, let’s address the fleshy, deformed elephant in the room and there’s no other way to put this: Basket Case is a cheap-ass movie.
 From the sets, to the stagey (yet effective) performances, to the amusingly bad special effects (with some of the worst stop motion you’ve ever seen), it’s easy to write this film off as one of those so-bad-it’s-good movies that it’s ironically cool to love these days.
-Well, I call bullshit on that because due to it’s truly inventive script, sterling character work and the earnestness of the everyone involved, Basket Case is a low rent, high concept masterpiece of gutter horror.
-I understand that may be a little far fetched to believe when the film features a two foot creature ripping a full grown man in half and then hiding out in a toilet, but as far out and crazy as the film gets (and when a horny Belial wants to try out some of this sex lark for himself it gets pretty fucking crazy) all of the characters are rich, three dimensional humans whose emotions and reactions make perfect sense in relation to, what essentially is, a greek tragedy of two brothers falling out.
-It is also, of course, really fucking funny.
+Well, I call decisive bullshit on that, because due to it’s truly inventive script, sterling character work and the earnestness of the everyone involved, Basket Case is a low rent, high concept masterpiece of skin itching gutter horror.
+I understand that may be a little far fetched to believe when the film features a two foot creature tearing a full grown man in half and then hiding out from the authorities in a toilet, but as far out and crazy as the film gets (and when a horny Belial wants to try out some of this sex lark for himself it gets pretty fucking crazy) all of the characters are rich, three dimensional humans whose emotions and reactions make perfect sense in relation to, what essentially is, a greek tragedy of two brothers falling out.
+It is also, of course, hideously fucking funny.

 Some will undoubtedly be put off by… well, everything.
-Announcing Basket Case as off-beat is as an understatement as stating Jaws is a movie about fishing, but weather the perfect storm of extreme splattery gore, psycho-sexual subplots and old school New Yorkers yelling at everything and everyone and you’re in for a sleazy treat that’s not easily forgotten.
+Announcing Basket Case as off-beat is as much of an understatement as stating Jaws is a movie about fish, but weather the perfect storm of extreme splattery gore, psycho-sexual subplots and old school New Yorkers brazenly yelling at everything and everyone and you’re in for a sleazy treat that’s not easily forgotten.

-For Henlenlotter, he was somehow able to surpass this mis-shapen titan of trash cinema with his superior (and crazier) follow ups Brain Damage and Basket Case 2, but his original still has the insanity and originality to hold it’s own.
-Freaking great.
+For Henlenlotter, he was somehow able to surpass this misshapen titan of trash cinema with his superior (and crazier) follow ups Brain Damage and Basket Case 2, but his original still has the insanity and originality to hold it’s own.